HowardChen123/FinanceGPT/Project Proposal.md

 ### Dataset Description

 The datasets for this project will consist of a diverse collection of news articles and tweets related to the financial markets.
 The dataset will cover a wide range of stocks, sectors, and market events, ensuring a representative sample.
-They are annotated with sentiment labels, such as positive, negative, or neutral, to facilitate supervised training of Alpaca Lora.
+They are annotated with sentiment labels, such as positive, negative, or neutral, to facilitate supervised training of the large language model.

 #### News